lit/lit/packages/labs/testing/README.md

 ### Fixtures

-The package exports functions that will generate fixtures by passing the provided lit-html templates to the dev server to be rendered server-side, and added to the browser document.
+The package exports functions that will generate fixtures by passing the provided Lit templates to the dev server to be rendered server-side, and added to the browser document.
 The Web Test Runner plugin must be added to the config file for this to work.